Stryker Rejuvenate and ABG II Modular Hip System Recall

 Call a Stryker Hip Revision Surgery Attorney at Graves McLain at 1-800-390-6600 for help.
 When you call, an experienced attorney will review the details of your case absolutely FREE and determine the best course of action.
 Our dedicated legal team will conduct a thorough investigation of your case, and will prosecute your claim through trial and appeal if necessary.

 There is no charge for Graves McLain to review your case.
-If we decide to represent you, we will handle your case on a contingency fee basis (calculated as a percentage of the recovery we obtain).
+If we represent you, we will handle your case on a contingency fee basis (calculated as a percentage of the recovery we obtain).
 That means that you pay nothing up front, and you will never pay an attorney’s fee unless we recover for you.